YourFriendSub/YAGPDB.xyz-CCs/Utility/AFK/README.md

     - Trigger Type: `regex`
     - Trigger: `\A` or `.*` [So it could trigger on every possible message in server]
   - If you want to configure your AFK settings, do them as well from the variables under `{{/* Configuration */}}` comments.
+  - I personally recommend you to also add `Redirect errors to selected channel` or disable the `Output errors as command response`, because it's a command that'll run on every single message on the server.
+If chat is fast, and bot ping goes high. it may flood chat with `Gave up trying to execute custom command #N after 1 minute because there is already one or more instances of it being executed.` error.

 - [Click Here](https://github.com/YourFriendSub/YAGPDB.xyz-CCs/blob/main/Utility/AFK/Code%20Files/LeaveFeed.yag) and copy the code.
   - Paste it under the `Notifiactions & Feed > General > User Leave Feed`.